Thimoteus/purescript-transformerless/README.md

 > The StateT/ReaderT/WriterT monad transformer is ...
 >
-> In fact, the State/Reader/Writer monad from section {3 lines ago} is actually defined as StateT s Identity a/ReaderT r Identity/WriterT w Identity!
+> In fact, the State/Reader/Writer monad from section {3 lines ago} is actually defined as StateT s Identity/ReaderT r Identity/WriterT w Identity!

 Wow, what a plot twist!